opnfv/clover/docs/release/userguide/Fraser-userguide.rst

    - user specify via yaml the "success" expectation of v2 (latency, performance, session loss...etc)
    - Clover tool validates sessions conformance with user defined expectations
-   - The "commit" action is invoked to move 100% traffic to v2
+   - The "commit" action is invoked to move 100% of the traffic to v2
    - Clover tool validates traffic conformance with route rules
    - A fault is injected for the path to the extra service of v2 which adds a one second delay onto the path